-- 1. the financial statements give a true and fair view of assets, liabilities, financial position and profit of International Endesa B.V.; - 2. the management board report gives a true and fair view of the Company's position as per 31 December 2015 and developments during 2015; - 3. the management board report describes the material risks the issuer is facing and provides a fair view as mentioned in article 5:25 paragraph 8 and if applicable 9.
+- 1. the financial statements give a true and fair view of assets, liabilities, financial position and profit of International Endesa B.V.; - 2. the Management Board report gives a true and fair view of the Company's position as per 31 December 2016 and developments during the financial year 2016; - 3. the management board report describes the material risks the issuer is facing and provides a fair view as mentioned in article 5:25 paragraph 8 and if applicable 9.

-Amsterdam, 8 April 2016
+Amsterdam, 18 April 2017